-Should You Go to Urgent Care for the Flu?
+When You Should Go to Urgent Care for the Flu

 Flu season usually runs from October through mid-May.
 If you or a loved one have the flu, you know it can make you feel miserable.
 Even mild cases can send you to the bed or couch for a few days’ rest.